LBPHacker/R216/manual.md

 ## Programming

 _This section won't teach you assembly._ You'll have to learn that elsewhere, sorry.
 It's really fun and worth learning in my opinion.
-But f you don't know any, don't give up yet, I still may write a C compiler in Lua for this thing.
+But if you don't know any, don't give up yet, I still may write a C compiler in Lua for this thing.
 You bet I'm crazy enough to do that.